catherineschen/catherineschen.github.io/_pages/projects.md

 #   - "/projects"
 ---

-This page houses a collection of coding and research projects that I have completed throughout the years, mostly in pursuit of my undergraduate degree.
+This page houses a collection of coding and mini-research projects that I have completed throughout the years, mostly in pursuit of my undergraduate degree.

 **Programming Languages Used:** Python, Java
 **Topics:** recommender systems, NLP, probabilistic modelling, deep learning, GUIs